capoony/DrosEU_pipeline/README.md

-# DrosEU_pipeline
+# DrosEU bioinformatics pipeline
-The bioinformatics pipeline for the generation and analysis of the DrosEU data of 2014.
-Created by the DrosEU consortium on 13/11/17.
+The bioinformatics pipeline for the generation and analyses of the DrosEU data of 2014.
+Created by the DrosEU consortium.

 ## A) trim, map and re-align around InDels

-### 1) Trim raw FASTQ reads for BQ >18 and Minimum length > 75bp with [cutadapt](https://cutadapt.readthedocs.io/en/stable/)
+### 1) Trim raw FASTQ reads for BQ >18 and minimum length > 75bp with [cutadapt](https://cutadapt.readthedocs.io/en/stable/)

 ```bash
 export PATH=$PATH:scripts/cutadapt-1.8.3/bin